 Software Licence Analysis (SLA) Service

 Software licence selection involves choosing the appropriate licence for distributing and using the software.
 This decision is crucial as it defines the terms under which the software can be shared, modified and distributed.
-The selection process considers the project’s goals, the developers’ preferences, the desired level of collaboration, and the constraints imposed by licences of dependencies and other sideground IP.
+The selection process considers the project’s goals, the developers’ preferences, the desired level of collaboration and the constraints imposed by licences of dependencies and other sideground IP.
 As touched on in Section 2.2, the most restrictive licence is often the only one compatible with all those present.
-However, this is not necessarily the case, as when permissive licences have been used.
-Furthermore, at times, a licence that is compatible with the most, or with all, may not even be among those that are present.
-Selection of a subsuming licence should also consider the effort needed to remediate detected licence compatibility problems, involve assessing the impact on the software's ecosystem, and ensure compliance with legal, regulatory and funding requirements.
+However, this is not necessarily the case when permissive licences have been used.
+Furthermore, at times, a licence compatible with most or all may not even be among those that are present.
+The selection of a subsuming licence should also consider the effort needed to remediate detected licence compatibility problems, involve assessing the impact on the software's ecosystem, and ensure compliance with legal, regulatory and funding requirements.
 The chosen licence plays a pivotal role in fostering a collaborative and transparent development environment while providing clarity on how others can use and contribute to the open source project.
-All of the above illustrates the complexity of licence selection, and explains why the SLA service was designed and is needed.
+All the above illustrates the complexity of licence selection and explains why the SLA service was designed and is needed.

 The SLA service is a technical consultancy service providing a comprehensive understanding of third-party libraries within a software project and their licences.
 This understanding is crucial for selecting appropriate software and ensuring compatibility among all licences involved.
 The service is highly recommended for software development teams seeking to validate third-party licences, establish or review their software’s licence, verify compliance with it and the GÉANT IPR Policy, or assess the implications of potential changes in the project licence, the effects of major changes in their software or changes in licences of used libraries or frameworks.